The Peter Principle and How to Beat It

-In the 1969 book The Peter Principle, authors Dr. Laurence J. Peter and Raymond Hull proposed the theory that workers in a hierarchical structure get promoted to the level at which they are incompetent and that they remain at that level for the remainder of their career.
-By extrapolation, this means that almost everyone in a management level position is incompetent.
-If they weren't incompetent, they would have been promoted.
-While there is ample evidence to support The Peter Principle theory, it does not have to be the case.
+In the 1969 book The Peter Principle, authors Dr. Laurence J. Peter and Raymond Hull wrote that workers in a hierarchical structure get promoted to the level at which they are incompetent and stay at that level for the rest of their careers.

-- The individual may not have been promoted because there was no opening above.
-Two senior research scientists were peers and just about equal in age, experience, and talent.
-One was promoted to Department Manager.
-The other had to wait a couple of years until a similar position opened.
-He was not incompetent - far from it - he just needed a spot to open up higher in the hierarchy.
+- An individual may not be promoted because there is no opening.
+Example: two senior research scientists are peers and about equal in age, experience, and talent.
+One is promoted to department manager.
+The other has to wait a couple of years until a similar position opens.

-- The individual may have been in a higher position and chose to step down a level.
-Many superior salespeople get promoted to Sales Manager only to discover that they don't like management and were happier in sales.
-They step back into their previous role, where they were competent and very successful.
+- An individual may choose to step down a level.
+Many excellent salespeople get promoted to management only to discover that they don't like management.
+They step back into the sales jobs at which they were competent and successful.